cltk/ang_models_cltk/README.md

 CV fold 10 accuracy = 0.813 in 0.187 seconds
 10-fold validation of model unigram = 0.820
-Test accuracy of model unigram on unseen text  = 0.685 Time for modhel unigram to tag Beowulf = 0.020
+Test accuracy of model unigram on unseen text  = 0.685 Time for model unigram to tag Beowulf = 0.020

 ---------- backoff ----------
 CV fold 1 accuracy = 0.828 in 0.530 seconds